 Add window and door alarms

 Another relatively cheap tactic you can employ to keep your home safe is adding window and door alarms.
 Sure, you might not have an actual security system, but the person breaking into your house doesn’t know that.
 Just the sound of an alarm could be enough to run them off.
 If they are breaking in while someone is home, you will hear an alarm and know to call the police.
 If it’s during the day while no one is home, you can hope the sound will be enough to alert neighbors or scare off the intruders.
+Sliding glass doors are particulrly tricky, so be sure to address those.

 Invest in a smart lock